 Carbon monoxide may be a life and death situation, so it’s not a thing to take lightly.

-Carbon monoxide is hazardous because you cannot observe it, smell it with your nose or detect it with your taste buds.
-It’s nonirritating in little concentrations and can’t be filtrated.
+Carbon monoxide is so unsafe because you aren’t able to view it, smell it with your nose or recognize it with your taste buds.
+It doesn’t cause irritation in little concentrations and can’t be filtrated.

 2. It Can Be Lethal After Only Minutes

-Carbon monoxide is a byproduct of burnt fuel.
-It can leak into your home during the winter if the heat exchanger on your gas furnace breaks.
-Based on how big the leak is and the airflow in a home, carbon monoxide may become fatal in only a few minutes.
+Carbon monoxide is a byproduct of spent fuel.
+It can leak into your home during cold weather if the heat exchanger on your gas furnace breaks.
+Depending on how big the leak is and the airflow in a home, carbon monoxide may become lethal in only a few minutes.

-Once inhaled, the gas has a half-life of about five hours.
-If you are breathing pure air, you will need five hours to get it out of your body.
+Once inhaled, it has a half-life of about five hours.
+If you are breathing clean air, you will need five hours to get it out of your system.
 It requires another five hours to cut that level by half.

-The gas can also mirror conditions that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other illnesses.
+The gas may also cause conditions that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other conditions.

 How to Protect Your Home from Carbon Monoxide